Feirbrand/forgeos-public/whitepapers/academic-research/README.md

 **Copyright © 2025 Aaron Slusher, ValorGrid Solutions.
 All rights reserved.**

-*Part of the ForgeOS research ecosystem.
+*Part of the Synoetic OS research ecosystem.
 Building the theoretical and practical foundations for antifragile AI systems.*